Csson/p5-Dist-Zilla-Plugin-ChangeStats-Dependencies-Git/README.md

 Default: `%s`

-Use this ff the Git tags are formatted differently to the versions in the changelog. `%s` gets replaced with the version.
+Use this if the Git tags are formatted differently to the versions in the changelog. `%s` gets replaced with the version.

 # SEE ALSO